eddmann/eddmann.github.io/_posts/2016/2016-04-12-operations-on-a-deck-of-cards-in-postgresql.md

     c.card < d.card AND d.card < e.card;
 ```

-Alternatively we can return all the possible combinations of hands present within a deck.
+Alternatively, we can return all the possible combinations of hands present within a deck.
-Using a similar cross-join present when creating the deck we instead condition the result to only return unique combinations.
+Using a similar cross-join present when creating the deck, we instead condition the result to only return unique combinations.
-This uses the fact that although each card is a string value, combined they are comparable and still provide a [total order](https://en.wikipedia.org/wiki/Total_order).
+This uses the fact that, although each card is a string value, combined they are comparable and still provide a [total order](https://en.wikipedia.org/wiki/Total_order).